 Electrolytes are important in the care of animals to prevent dehydration and animals suffering from diarrhea, anorexia or the inability to absorb fluids from the digestive tract (OMRI 2010).
-In essence, electrolytes are only to be used when preventive practices and veterinary biologics are inadequate these type of conditions or illnesses.
+In essence, electrolytes are only to be used when preventive practices and veterinary biologics are inadequate these types of conditions or illnesses.
 They may not be used in the absence of an illness.

-Beyond Pesticides supports the relisting of electrolytes in order to provide support to the animals in times of illness.
+Beyond Pesticides supports the relisting of electrolytes, with an annotation giving the specific use, in order to provide support to the animals in times of illness.